How to Find YouTubers to Play Your Indie Game

 | 300 | 10–30 | 45–90 |

-What ~100 well-targeted emails actually returns
+What ~100 well-targeted emails returned

 Two solo devs ran this exact playbook on r/gamedev in 2025, both alongside full-time work: